 St John's College is closely monitoring the ongoing coronavirus (Covid-19) pandemic.
 As the situation continues to change rapidly, our top priority remains the health, safety, and wellbeing of our entire community, in and outside of Cambridge.

-You can find out more information on the booking system and other Library facilities on Library FAQs http://www.joh.cam.ac.uk/library-faqs
+You can find out more about the booking system and other available Library facilities on the Library FAQs.

 As well as offering Covid-19 tests to staff, students and Fellows, the University is expanding its testing programme to include members of your household (in other words, anyone with whom you share a bathroom, toilet or kitchen).
 See the FAQs for full details.

-The College Covid-19 Symptom Reporting Form below is for students and residential Fellows to notify the Lead Clinical Nurse, the Director of Education & Senior Tutor, and the duty Porters that you have:
+The College Covid-19 Symptom Reporting Form below is for students, residential Fellows and staff to notify the Lead Clinical Nurse, the Senior Tutor, and the duty Porters that you have:

 - returned from a coronavirus affected area and would like to notify the College